 - Repair water leaks or drips.
 Remove accidental sources of water.

-- Store boxes, firewood and equipment off the ground at least 18 inches and away from walls.
+- Store boxes, firewood, lumber and equipment off the ground at least 18 inches and away from walls.

 Rodenticides and traps are two methods of rodent control.
 When using a rodenticide outdoors, it is recommended that a rodent bait station be used.
 A rodent bait station is a small box with a removable lid that allows for replenishing bait and a small hole to allow rodents access to bait while keeping larger animals out.